Member Organizations

 Under the Federal Act on the Licensing and Oversight of Auditors of 2005, the Federal Audit Oversight Authority (FAOA) is responsible for setting auditing standards for public interest entities (PIEs).
 Under an FAOA’s Ordinance on the Oversight of Audit Firms of 2008, financial statements of PIEs prepared in accordance with the Swiss CO and Swiss GAAP FER must be audited using auditing standards issued by the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse).

-As reported by EXPERTsuisse, FAOA has issued specific rules for listed companies, which are required to prepare financial statements in accordance with IFRS, must prepare their audits with ISA, as issued by the IAASB.
-Companies preparing their financial statements in accordance with US GAAP must prepare their audits in accordance with the U.S. Public Company Oversight Board (PCAOB) requirements.
-Lastly, listed companies preparing financial statements based on Swiss GAAP FER, are required to follow Swiss national auditing standards.
+As reported by EXPERTsuisse, FAOA has issued specific rules for listed companies — these companies are required to prepare financial statements in accordance with IFRS and must have audits done following ISA, as issued by the IAASB.
+Companies preparing their financial statements in accordance with US GAAP must prepare their audits following the U.S. Public Company Oversight Board (PCAOB) requirements.
+Lastly, listed companies preparing financial statements based on Swiss GAAP FER must follow Swiss national auditing standards.

-EXPERTsuisse has developed national auditing standards that are converged with ISA, with modifications (add-ons) for Swiss-specific issues.
-EXPERTsuisse reports that it has an ongoing system in place to incorporate new and revised ISA.
-The 2016–2017 ISA has been translated into German and French and is being incorporated into national requirements.
+EXPERTsuisse has developed national auditing standards that converge with ISA, with modifications (add-ons) for Swiss-specific issues.
+EXPERTsuisse reports that it has an ongoing system in place to incorporate new and revised standards.
+In 2022, a revised version of the Swiss standards on Auditing was published that converged with the 2018 ISAs (including the revised ISA 250 and 540).

 Current Status: Partially Adopted